**THIS POST DOES NOT REPRESENT THE OPINION OR METHODOLOGY OF ANY ANTHOLOGY OR MAGAZINE I HAVE WORKED FOR. ALL VIEWS ARE MY OWN.

 9. What if I have more questions?

 Slushers are largely invisible because of the odd person who will respond to a rejection with an argument, or in some cases, a baseball bat.
 Never EVER argue.
 Ever.
 Don’t even send thank-you notes.
-By allowing slushers and editors a bit of professional distance, we have the spoons to do our jobs correctly, voting on each story on its own merits.
+(ETA: Ok, fine, some editors appreciate thank-you notes, because they’re good for morale.
+They also clutter the inbox.
+On balance, perhaps they’re neutral).
+By allowing slushers and editors a bit of professional distance, we have the spoons to do our jobs correctly, voting for each story based on its own merits.

 This is a business.
 We are more likely to do business with other people who treat it like a business.